What Each AI Platform Looks For: Platform-by-Platform Guide

 What is the single most important factor across all platforms?

 Entity clarity.
-Every platform needs to understand who you are and what you do before it can cite you.
-Adymus weights it at 19% of the overall score.
-Pages with clear entity definitions are 2.3x more likely to be cited by AI (Searchmetrics AI Study 2024).
+Every platform needs to understand who you are and what you do before it can recommend you.
+Pages with clear entity definitions are 2.3x more likely to be recommended by AI (SE Ranking, 129K domains).

 How often should I update content for AI visibility?